The Dynamics of Fly Cutters: Maximizing Precision and Efficiency in CNC Milling

 1. The Body

 The body, often referred to as the tool holder or arbor, is the primary structure of the fly cutter.
-Typically cylindrical in shape, it’s meticulously crafted to ensure maximum rigidity and stability during operations.
+Typically cylindrical, it’s meticulously crafted to ensure maximum rigidity and stability during operations.
 The rigidity is important to maintain consistent finishes on the workpiece.
 The fly cutter is attached to the milling machine’s spindle through its shank.
 A precisely constructed body keeps the fly cutter centered and balanced, allowing for smooth rotations.

 2. Tool Bit or Cutting Edge